arez/arez/docs/scheduler.md

 explicitly invokes {@link: arez.Observer#schedule()}.

-Arez uses [transactions](transactions.md) to batch changes to Arez state and will only attempt to exeucte a task when the outer most transaction is completed.
+Arez uses [transactions](transactions.md) to batch changes to Arez state and will only attempt to execute a task when the outer most transaction is completed.
 This makes sure intermediate or incomplete values produced during a transaction are not visible to the rest of the application until the transaction has completed.